 6. As the pump operates, avoid running the intake side of the pump dry.
 Air from the intake side of the pump may cause cavitation, causing damage to the pump impeller.
-The intake hose must be kept 4-5 times the hose diameter $(4-5 \times 6)^{\circ} = 24-30)^{\circ}$ below the surface of the liquid being pumped.
+The intake hose must be kept 4-5 times the hose diameter (4-5 x 6" = 24-30") below the surface of the liquid being pumped.

-7. Use the appropriate table below for approximate flow rates.
+7. Use the table below for approximate flow rates for the 4" pump.